 You can file your return electronically any time during the filing season.
-Payment must be made by April 15th to avoid interest and penalty charges.
+Payment must be made by the return due date to avoid interest and penalty charges.
 You can pay your balance due to the Missouri Department of Revenue by check or electronically (credit card or E-Check).

 To pay by check, make your check payable to the Director of Revenue and mail it along with the department’s payment voucher (Form MO-1040V), to the address indicated on the voucher.
 The software you are using should produce a payment voucher for you.
 However, you will not be able to submit a payment electronically through your software provider.
 To pay online, visit our "Pay Personal Taxes Online" page or call (888) 929-0513.
 The department accepts MasterCard, Discover, Visa, and American Express.
 Payment can also be made by bank draft.
 A convenience fee is charged to your account for processing.

 Yes.
 E-file allows you to enter your bank account number and routing number so your refund can be direct deposited.